onthebusiness/harelang.org/content/tutorials/introduction.md

       $ hare run main.ha /dev/full        # io::write fails
       ```

-      Error handling is very important in Hare, so we're going look very closely
+      Error handling is very important in Hare, so we're going to go over this
-      at this sample program over the next few setions.
+      sample in detail in the next few sections.
 - title: Handling errors with match
   sample: |
       use errors;